gwaredd/UnityMarkdownViewer/README.md

 # UnityMarkdownViewer (UMV)
 > A markdown viewer for unity

-UMV is a Unity editor extension markdown for showing markdown files in the inspector window.
+UMV is a Unity editor extension for displaying markdown files in the inspector window.

 This lets you embed easy to read, easy to write documentation directly into your projects